szermatt/mistty/docs/source/faq.rst

     access a nonexisting remote file.

-    The best solution in such case is to configure TRAMP to connect to that host, but if that's not possible or if you don't want to bother, you might find it convenient to disable the generation of TRAMP paths using :kbd:`M-x configure-option
+    The best solution in such case is to configure TRAMP to connect to that host, adding an entry to :kbd:`M-x configure-option mistty-host-to-tramp-path-alist`, if that's necessary.

-    mistty-allow-tramp-paths`.
+    If that's not possible or if you don't want to bother, you might find it convenient to just disable the generation of TRAMP paths using :kbd:`M-x configure-option mistty-allow-tramp-paths`.

     For more details, see :ref:`dirtrack`.